universal-ctags/ctags/docs/man/ctags-incompatibilities.7.rst

 To prevent generating overly large tags files, a pattern field is truncated, by default, when its size exceeds 96 bytes.
 A different limit can be specified with ``--pattern-length-limit=N``.
-Specifying 0 as *N* results no truncation as Exuberant-ctags does not.
+Specifying 0 as *N* results no truncation as Exuberant Ctags does not.

 Option files loading at starting up time (preload files)
 -------------------------------------------------------------